Tour Stops

 How Do Player Rankings Work?

-The PPA Tour Australia Rankings Presented by Joola award professional players points based on their results at PPA Tour tournaments, with the most points being awarded at an Open + Championship (1000).
+The PPA Tour Australia Rankings Presented by Proton award professional players points based on their results at PPA Tour tournaments, with the most points being awarded at a Slam (2000).
 The deeper a player advances at a tournament, the more points they earn.

 The Rankings are updated after each tournament and reflect points earned during the current calendar year (The Race).